Child Abuse in Tennis

 The sexual abuse scandal that has recently enveloped football is likely to spread to other sports, as victims are encouraged by the bravery of others to speak out.
 One sport that is no stranger to child abuse is tennis.
 In 2007 a female tennis coach was jailed for two years and nine months for sexually abusing a school girl.
 Tragically, it is likely that there are many more current and former tennis players who have been abused but have so far suffered in silence.

-The team at IBB Claims who deal with child abuse compensation claims is highly- trained, highly-specialised and highly-experienced.
+The team at IBB Solicitors deal with child abuse compensation claims are highly- trained, highly-specialised and highly-experienced.
 We have helped empower hundreds of victims of abuse that has occurred in sports clubs, including tennis.
 We help them find a voice to challenge the people and organisations who failed to protect them and allowed a sexual predator access to them.

 Victims of sexual abuse often lead lives of quiet torment, unable to hold down jobs or relationships due to the scars and shame they carry.
 We have the expertise and sensitivity required to help those who have suffered abuse in a tennis club obtain the compensation they deserve so they can start rebuilding their lives.